nodejs/node/doc/api/child_process.md

   const { signal } = controller;
   const child = fork(__filename, ['child'], { signal });
   child.on('error', (err) => {
-    // This will be called with err being an AbortError if the controller aborts });
+    // This will be called with true signal.aborted if the controller aborts });
   controller.abort(); // Stops the child process
 }